top of page

 What You'll Need for a Mail Delivery Program

-• a file folder for each teacher that you deliver to
+• A file folder for each participating teacher

-• data clipboard if you are recording data
+• A data collection clipboard if you want to track progress

 How to Get Started with Mail Delivery